lazuardytech/document/CLA.md

-# Papermark Contributors License Agreement
+# Papermark Contributors License Agreementt

 This Contributors License Agreement ("CLA") is entered into between the Contributor, and Papermark, Inc. ("Papermark"), collectively referred to as the "Parties."